GenericMappingTools/gmt/trunk/doc/rst/source/grdcut.rst

 grdcut
 ******

+.. only:: not man

     grdcut - Extract subregion from a grid

 Synopsis
 --------